-The BA (Hons) Top Up Degree in Young Children's Learning and Development is ideal for those who have gained their Foundation degree L5 who are already in practice and seeking to further a career in the field of childcare and education.
+The FdA Level 5 is ideal for those already in practice and seeking to further a career in the field of childcare and education.

 The programme has two themes: the development, care and education of children from 0-7 and the personal and professional development of practitioners, the key aspects being the understanding of child development and children's learning.
 The course integrates academic and work-based learning through close collaboration between employers and programme providers enabling students to develop the skills and knowledge relevant to employment in early years.